By Audrey van Petegem, Senior Editor

 Yoga is important to me.
 I like that it is non-completive.
 Plus, it simply makes me feel good.
 It has been 16 years since I took my first yoga class and I still remember the class and the teacher who taught it.
 Quite honestly it was a life altering experience.
 The friend who came with me did not get the same transformational experience, however she continued to investigate the practice until she found a teacher and style of yoga that she liked.
 I feel that everyone should experience yoga.
 I tell everyone that because yoga is so diverse, with the different styles and a myriad of teachers, there will be a class that will be for you.
 You just need to be willing to give it a try until you find the right fit.

-In the meanwhile, here are some of my favorite yoga finds of the moment:
+In the meanwhile, here are some of my favorite finds of the moment, or “yoga complements” as I call them, aka yoga accessories to enhance your enjoyment of the practice:

 |The founder of Sanuk Sandals, Jeff Kelley started making sandals out of inner tubes and indoor-outdoor carpet.
 They now have a line of Sandals made from recycled yoga mats.
 They feel like you are walking on your own mat without going to a class.
 And they come in ten different colors.
 Talk about meditation in motion!|